Aromich-25/Gamify-Cybersecurity-/README.md

 # Gamify-Cybersecurity-
-Some html file can open on your host to make studying cybersecurity more engaging
+#Some HTML files can open on your host to make studying cybersecurity more engaging